-Led by Brad Evans and the abstract Mexican artist Chantal Meza, the state of disappearance project will be officially launched in 2020.
+Led by Brad Evans and the abstract Mexican artist Chantal Meza, the state of disappearance project looks at the violence of disapperance.
 Click Here for more details on this initiative, including artwork and associated book and writings.

 Since 2017 Brad Evans has been the "Histories of Violence" section editor for the Los Angeles Review of Books.
 This monthly series of conversations aims to rethink the problem of violence in a conversational way by bringing together the Arts, Humanities and Social Sciences.
-Guests have featured Oliver Stone, Elaine Scarry, Gottfried Helnwein, Simon Critchley, and John Akomfrah, amongst many others.
-Click Here for full series.
+Guests have featured Oliver Stone, Elaine Scarry, Gottfried Helnwein, Fatima Bhutto, Simon Critchley, and John Akomfrah, amongst many others.
+For full series click Here

 Throughout 2015-17 Brad Evans led a series on violence for the New York Times.
 Featured in its philosophy column, The Stone, Brad engaged a series of critical scholars to address the many complex ways violence appears.
 Participants included Simon Critchley, Zygmunt Bauman, Gayatri Spivak, Bracha Ettinger, Henry Giroux, Simona Forti & Richard Bernstein.
 Click Here for full series.